 We do not, will not, and cannot represent you in court.
-We are a document service providers, not an attorneys.
-In most cases, no court appearances are necessary, but you can represent yourself at the court trial if needed.
+We are document service providers, not attorneys.
+In many cases, no court appearances are necessary, but you can represent yourself at the court trial if needed.
 A hearing and appearance is only needed if the tenants file an answer to the unlawful detainer.
-If you would feel more comfortable being represented by an attorney or you just don’t want to go to court, we can introduce you to an experience eviction lawyer to represent you on a limited scope basis for a flat-fee of around $350 per court appearance.
-There is usually only one appearance per case.
-We know contract attorneys all over California.
+If you would feel more comfortable being represented by an attorney or you just don’t want to go to court, we can introduce you to an experience eviction lawyer to represent you.
+If your property is held as an LLC or other form of corporation, an attorney is required.

 Kern County has multiple court locations.
 We serve all locations in the county and prepare paperwork for evictions throughout California.
 Evictions are generally filed in the closest courthouse to the location of the property.

-- Evictions in Bakersfield are filed in Bakersfield courthouse at 1415 Truxtun Ave. as are evictions in surrounding areas of the county that are near Bakersfield, such as Oildale, Greenacres, and Rosedale.
+- Evictions in Bakersfield are filed in the Bakersfield courthouse at 1415 Truxtun Ave., as are evictions in surrounding areas of the county that are near Bakersfield, such as Oildale, Greenacres, and Rosedale.